athomasq/athomasq.github.io/about.md

 At both Simplex and Quandl, my professional career has revolved around data.

-I have expert-level knowledge of modern data businesses: data pipelines (acquire/evaluate, structure/transform, research/apply, deliver/deploy), data and API-first business models (subscription, marketplace, broking, co-ops, give-to-get, DaaS, platforms, infrastructure, glue), data usage in finance and other industries, data supply chains, data and information advantages (speed, accuracy, coverage, uniqueness, quality), data valuation and monetization, data methods (storage, compute, analytics, dataviz, AI/ML, human-in-the-loop), managing data science and data engineering teams, data-driven decision making, and the limitations of data.
-That's a lot of words.
+I have expert-level knowledge of modern data businesses: data pipelines (acquire/evaluate, structure/transform, research/apply, deliver/deploy), data and API-first business models (subscription, marketplace, broking, co-ops, give-to-get, DaaS, platforms, infrastructure, glue), data usage in finance and other industries, data supply chains, data and information advantages (speed, accuracy, coverage, uniqueness, quality), data valuation and monetization, data methods (storage, compute, analytics, dataviz, AI/ML, human-in-the-loop), managing data science and data engineering teams, data-driven decision making, and the limits of data.

-## Limits
+## Balance

-While I believe in the ability of markets, technology and data to make the world a better place, I'm also keenly aware of their limitations.
+While I believe in the power of markets, technology and data to make the world a better place, I'm also keenly aware of their limitations.

 Data can be noisy, messy, incomplete or irrelevant; more dangerously, it can be misleading, invasive, biased or falsified.
 Markets can be imperfect, incomplete, non-competitive, regulated, corrupt, captured, rigged or otherwise flawed.
 Technology is vulnerable to incompetence, malice, misuse, indifference, bias and unforeseen consequences.